 I’m currently putting together a little Ebook as a step-by-step guide to writing these essays.
-I hope to have it available here in the next month or so.
+2/8/13UPDATE: Escape Essay Hell now available!
 Meanwhile, much of the tips and advice is already offered in the posts on this blog, and you can find specific topics using the index on the right sidebar (under the photos).
 My goal with the Ebook is to help students walk through the process–from brainstorming ideas they love, to learning how to tell their story, and then how to develop their story into a larger lesson that reveals their personality, character, values, and what makes them tick.
 So stay tuned!
 (Follow me on Facebook if you want updates.)

 Meanwhile, I will keep sharing advice and information that I think will help college-bound students and their parents.
 I just found this little post on the New York Times’ blog about college admissions, called The Choice, on finding topics for essays.
 It’s a good start, but I have a lot more tips and specific instruction on honing in on terrific topics, too.
 HERE is a post about using your job as a topic; and HERE is a post with a mini-brainstorm guide on finding excellent topics; HERE is a post if you think you have nothing to write about.
 A lot of the advice out there on writing these essays tends to be encouraging, but too general in my opinion.
 But if you are a high school junior (senior next year), it is time to start kicking around ideas for your essays!
 Summer is THE BEST time to get these done!

 By Alan Gelb